sunbri/pentominoes/README.md

 # pentominoes
-This is a program that attempts to tessellate any 60-squared board with the 12 unique pentominoes using a simple backtracking algorithm.
+This is a program that attempts to tessellate any 60-squared board with the 12 unique pentominoes using a backtracking algorithm (along with a few speed-enhancing heuristics).

 ## Usage
 To compile the program, use